Khaled Al-Atwi: Managerial career

 Al-Atwi began his coaching career in the youth teams of Al-Oyoon in 2008.
 He then became the assistant manager of Al-Fateh's youth team before rejoining Al-Oyoon to become the first team manager in 2009.
 In 2011, Al-Atwi was appointed as the first team manager of Al-Nojoom.
 In his 5 seasons at the club, Al-Atwi led Al-Nojoom to promotion to the Second Division and the First Division respectively.
 On June 14 2016, Al-Atwi was appointed as the manager of the Saudi Arabia U20 national team.
-He led the young falcons to a first-place finish in the 2018 AFC U-19 Championship and was also the manager during the disastrous 2019 FIFA U-20 World Cup where Saudi Arabia exited from the group stage with a crushing defeat.
-By doing so, Al-Atwi became the youngest Saudi manager to lead the national team to continental glory.
-On 17 June 2019, Al-Atwi resigned from his post as the manager of the U20 national team after 3 years.
-Later on the same day, he was announced as the manager of Pro League club Al-Ettifaq.
+He led the young Green Falcons to a first-place finish in the 2018 AFC U-19 Championship, Saudi Arabia's third title in this age level.
+He was also the manager during the disastrous 2019 FIFA U-20 World Cup where Saudi Arabia exited from the group stage with a catastrophic performance, losing all three games in their group.
+By doing so, Al-Atwi became the youngest Saudi manager to lead the national team to continental glory, and also the one with an infamous record as the worst manager of Saudi U-20 team in FIFA U-20 World Cup since the 1987 FIFA World Youth Championship.
+On 17 June 2019, Al-Atwi resigned from his post as the manager of the U20 national team after 3 years after the disaster in Poland.
+Later that day, he was announced as the manager of Pro League club Al-Ettifaq.
 On 14 October 2021, it was announced that Al-Atwi and Al-Ettifaq agreed to end their contract mutually and he would take charge of his last match on 16 October against Al-Ahli.

 On 18 June 2022, it was announced that Al-Atwi was appointed as the new manager of First Division League side Al-Qadsiah.
 On 22 September 2022, Al-Atwi was sacked after 5 matches, he drew twice and lost three times.

 Personal life

 Al-Atwi was born in Dammam but moved to Al-Oyoon, located in the Al-Ahsa Governorate, during his childhood.
 He is married and has four sons; Fahad, Saud, Mohammed, and Sattam.
-Al-Atwi graduated from King Faisal University and has a Bachelor's degree in Sociology.
+Al-Atwi graduated from King Faisal University and has a bachelor's degree in sociology.
 He used to work as a history teacher in a school in Urayrah.
 He later became a principal of a school in Al Kulabiyah.